 If the router is not configured to authenticate RIPv2 messages, then RIPv1 and unauthenticated RIPv2 messages are accepted; authenticated RIPv2 messages are discarded.

 If the router is configured to authenticate RIPv2 messages, then RIPv1 and RIPv2 messages which pass authentication testing are accepted; unauthenticated and failed authentication RIPv2 messages are discarded.

-For maximum security, RIPv1 messages are ignored when authentication is enabled (/cfg/l3/rip/if $\langle x \rangle$ /auth/password); otherwise, the routing information from authenticated messages is propagated by RIPv1 routers in an unauthenticated manner.
+For maximum security, RIPv1 messages are ignored when authentication is enabled (/cfg/13/rip/if < x > auth/password); otherwise, the routing information from authenticated messages is propagated by RIPv1 routers in an unauthenticated manner.